Pierre-Sassoulas/pylint/doc/user_guide/configuration/all-options.rst

    </details>

+.. _String_configuration:

 ``String`` **Checker**
 ----------------------
+:ref:`See the description of the checker itself <pylint.extensions.string>`.

 --check-quote-consistency
 """""""""""""""""""""""""
 *This flag controls whether inconsistent-quotes generates a warning when the character used as a quote delimiter is used inconsistently within a module.*